mailjet/api-documentation/guides/_event-api.md

 All the events will be delivered to your webhook in a JSON array of event objects.

 Please note that the event types in the collection can be mixed.
-We group together all the events of the last second for the same webhook url.
+We group together all the events of the last second for the same webhook URL.

-##Best practice
+## Best practice

-The Event API rely on your server being able to handle large amount of POST calls on your webhook(s).
+The Event API relies on your server being able to handle large amount of POST calls on your webhook(s).

 We advise you to follow some basic guidelines for implementation and usage.

  - Process the payload received asynchronously : as much as possible, the webhook script should rely on an asynchronous consumer process that will use the data saved by your webhook.
 You should keep out of your webhook logic all cross matches of the delivered events with other ressources of our API or your internal database.
-This step will allow your webhook to answer in a timely manner to our calls and avoid it to timeout and being retried by our server.
+This step will allow your webhook to answer our calls in a timely manner  and avoid timing out and being retried by our server.
- - Check regularly your server logs for any errors : all non 200 errors would be retried and could cause an increasing volume of calls to your system.
+ - Check your server logs regularly for any errors : all non 200 errors would be retried and could cause an increasing volume of calls to your system.
  - Leverage the [transactional message tagging](#tagging-email-messages) to simplify reconciliation between the events and your own system.

-##Events
+## Events

 All JSON event objects contain the following properties: